-Many organizations are now encouraging physicians to take on C-level roles such as chief strategy officer, chief innovation officer and chief clinical officer, according to a report in the Advisory Board Company’s Prescription for Change blog – this after a little self-examination of whether there is proper representation of physicians at the higher executive levels.
+Many organizations are now encouraging physicians to take on executive healthcare positions such as chief strategy officer, chief innovation officer and chief clinical officer, according to a report in the Advisory Board Company’s Prescription for Change blog – this after a little self-examination of whether there is proper representation of physicians at the higher executive levels.

-One might think that should go for the board room too, but progress there has been slow, according to a 2016 Journal of Hospital & Medical Management report titled “It Is Time for More Physician and Nursing Representation on Hospital Boards in the US.”
+One might think that should go for the board room too, but progress there has been slow, according to the 2016 Journal of Hospital & Medical Management report, “It Is Time for More Physician and Nursing Representation on Hospital Boards in the US.”

 “It is clear that despite the changing healthcare environment, there has not been a significant change in physician representation on hospital boards even though the law allows … for more physician and nursing representation,” wrote the authors, from the Ohio State University College of Medicine.